PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Introduction

 \section{Introduction}

-Audio-driven talking face generation is increasingly prevalent in applications such as digital humans, film production, and voice assistants.
-To meet the customization needs in these domains, it is crucial that the generated faces not only synchronize lip movements accurately with the corresponding audio but also offer users precise facial animation control for personalized generation.
+Audio-driven talking face generation is increasingly prevalent in applications such as digital humans, film production, and voice assistants~\cite{zhao2025stavatar, guo2024liveportrait,wang20243d}.
+To meet the customization needs in these domains, it is crucial that the generated faces not only synchronize lip movements accurately with the corresponding audio but also offer users precise control for personalized generation.
 In this paper, we classify the controllability of talking face generation into two key aspects: lip-audio alignment control and emotion control.
-Lip-audio alignment control focuses on managing lip movements, including aspects such as the speaking style and the scale of lip movement.
-Since each person has unique habits when pronouncing words, it's crucial to enable editing of speaking style at the word level rather than merely selecting from predefined styles.
-It is also important to control the scale of lip movement in lip-audio alignment as it can simulate diverse scenarios by varying levels of vocal loudness.
-On the other hand, emotional control focuses on generating emotionally expressive faces with variable intensity while maintaining lip-sync with the audio.
-Besides, as realistic humans may express complex emotions in which each facial region conveys different emotions, such as a smiling mouth paired with a sorrowful upper face, independent control over different facial regions is essential.
-In summary, achieving precise facial animation control in lip-audio alignment and emotion remains a critical yet challenging goal in talking face generation.